-(a) GENERAL.
+Sec.
+UBC 1602.
+RESTRICTIONS IN HIGH FIRE HAZARD AREAS.
 The purpose of this Section is to provide a minimum standard for the fire protection of buildings and structures hereafter erected in proximity to areas of the County where concentrations of highly flammable brush, grass, or other combustible material combined with periods of hot, dry winds create a high fire hazard, and where lives and property may thereby be endangered.